VedaWebProject/Tekst/docs/content/setup/installation.md

 ### Instructions

-All example commands assume using a shell on a Unix-like operating system with Docker and Docker Compose installed.
+All example commands assume you're using a shell on a Unix-like operating system with Docker and Docker Compose installed.

 #### Cloning the repository